Kakamotobi/Learned/Computer Science/Automata-Theory.md

 - Key Assumptions
   - A machine must have a finite description.
   - The input is expressed as a finite string of symbols that come from a fixed alphabet.
+### The Four Families of Automaton
+- Finite-State Machine
+- Pushdown Automata
+- Linear-bounded Automata
+- Turing Machine
 ### Why use Automata?
 - Automatons are easier to build and require no hardware, since they are not physical machines.
 However, it has its limits (Ex: only capable of computing problems of finite nature).
+- **Automata Theory can be used to model systems of finite nature.**
 ### Applications of Automata Theory in Web Development
 - Web Scraping
   - Extracting and parsing structured data from web pages.